The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

-Groceries are more expensive than ever.
-In July 2022, the U.S. Bureau of Labor Statistics released data indicating that the cost of groceries had increased by 12.2 percent over the last twelve months.
-If you’re trying to inflation-proof your finances, you could be experiencing a lot of grocery-related financial stress right now.
+No matter where you shop, it feels like groceries are more expensive than ever.
+In July 2023, the U.S. Bureau of Labor Statistics released data indicating that the cost of groceries had increased by 4.7 percent over the last twelve months.
+Even though that’s down from the 12.2 percent increase reported in July 2022, you may still be experiencing a lot of grocery-related financial stress if you’re trying to inflation-proof your finances right now.

 You may be familiar with the classic ways to save money on groceries.
 Avoid shopping when you’re hungry, for example, and buy generic products instead of brand-name equivalents.
 But how do these tips apply when inflation is making even the generic products more expensive?
 And what can we do to save money on groceries if the economy goes from inflation to recession?